spatial-model-editor/spatial-model-editor/.github/CONTRIBUTING.md

 - code formatting will be checked and fixed if necessary (see pre-commit hooks below)

 - all must pass before a pull request can be merged

+- see [ci/README](../ci/README.md) for more information on how this works

 ## pre-commit hooks